 APPLIES TO: SQL API Cassandra API Gremlin API Table API Azure Cosmos DB API for MongoDB

 The Azure Cosmos DB serverless offering lets you use your Azure Cosmos account in a consumption-based fashion.
 With serverless, you're only charged for the Request Units (RUs) consumed by your database operations and the storage consumed by your data.
 Serverless containers can serve thousands of requests per second with no minimum charge and no capacity planning required.

 Do you have any feedback about serverless?
 We want to hear it!
 Feel free to drop a message to the Azure Cosmos DB serverless team: email@example.com.

-When using Azure Cosmos DB, every database operation has a cost expressed in Request Units.
-How you are charged for this cost depends on the type of Azure Cosmos account you are using:
+Every database operation in Azure Cosmos DB has a cost expressed in Request Units (RUs).
+How you're charged for this cost depends on the type of Azure Cosmos account you're using:

-- In provisioned throughput mode, you have to commit to a certain amount of throughput (expressed in Request Units per second) that is provisioned on your databases and containers.
+- In provisioned throughput mode, you have to commit to a certain amount of throughput (expressed in Request Units per second or RU/s) that is provisioned on your databases and containers.
 The cost of your database operations is then deducted from the number of Request Units available every second.
-At the end of your billing period, you get billed for the amount of throughput you have provisioned.
+At the end of your billing period, you get billed for the amount of throughput you've provisioned.

 - In serverless mode, you don't have to configure provisioned throughput when creating containers in your Azure Cosmos account.
 At the end of your billing period, you get billed for the number of Request Units that were consumed by your database operations.

 Azure Cosmos DB serverless best fits scenarios where you expect intermittent and unpredictable traffic with long idle times.
 Because provisioning capacity in such situations isn't required and may be cost-prohibitive, Azure Cosmos DB serverless should be considered in the following use-cases:

 - bursty, intermittent traffic that is hard to forecast, or